-Throughout this prospectus supplement, when we use the terms "we," "us," "our" or the "partnership," we are referring either to Targa Resources Partners LP and its operating subsidiaries collectively, as the context requires.
+Throughout this prospectus supplement, when we use the terms "we," "us," "our" or the "partnership," we are referring either to Targa Resources Partners LP in its individual capacity or to Targa Resources Partners LP and its operating subsidiaries collectively, as the context requires.
 References in this prospectus supplement to our "general partner" refer to Targa Resources GP LLC.
 Unless otherwise indicated, references in this prospectus supplement to "Targa" refer to Targa Resources Corp. and its subsidiaries and affiliates (other than us).